tmplxz/carelabels/README.md

 ## Docker

 Since various dependencies (software and data) are required, we provide a docker image for easier usage.
+If you want to use gpu acceleration inside the container, we recommend you to use the [Nvidia container runtime](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/overview.html).
+In case your setup is incompatible with the selected cuda and pytorch versions, adjust the respective version in the dockerfile (baseimage) and requirements.txt (torch) to your needs.

 Build the docker image: